zlc1004/kobosh.com/dict.md

 ### connavon:noun

-> Persian gangster teens that hang out in the Mc.Donald's.
+> Persian gangster teens that hang out in some Mc.Donald's.

 example:

-> "The connavons are always hanging out at the McDonald's after school."
+> "The connavons are always hanging out at that McDonald's after school."